tcarette/vim-sparkShell/README.md

 * tmux         (tested with version 1.9)
 * spark-shell  (tested with version 1.2.0)
-* vim-tbone of Tim Pope.
-I [forked](https://github.com/tcarette/vim-tbone) it to add a carriage return to lines sent to the shell.
+* vim-tbone of Tim Pope or [vimux](https://github.com/benmills/vimux.git).
+In a quick and dirty impulse, I [forked](https://github.com/tcarette/vim-tbone) tbone to add a carriage return to lines sent to the shell.
 * google-chrome (hardcoded in StartSparkShell for opening the jobs)

 Tested only with gvim.
 Note that the use of `gnome-terminal` is also